tejastu/Python-Series-4-Typecasting/README.md

 Casting in python is therefore done using constructor functions:

-int() - constructs an integer number from an integer literal, a float literal (by rounding down to the previous whole number), or a string literal (providing the string represents a whole number float() - constructs a float number from an integer literal, a float literal or a string literal (providing the string represents a float or an integer) str() - constructs a string from a wide variety of data types, including strings, integer literals and float literals
+1. int() - constructs an integer number from an integer literal, a float literal (by rounding down to the previous whole number), or a string literal (providing the string represents a whole number)<br>

+2 .float() - constructs a float number from an integer literal, a float literal or a string literal (providing the string represents a float or an integer)<br>

+3. str() - constructs a string from a wide variety of data types, including strings, integer literals and float literals